 - Custom Code

 Magento 1 to Magento 2 Migration Plan

-The following part consists of Magento 2 migration steps involved in getting your store migrated with a mix of manual efforts and automation.
+The following part consists of Magento 2 migration steps involved in getting your store migrated.

 Step 1: Extensions Check

 - List of extensions that you don’t need anymore

 - Specific data from extension that needs to be migrated